-Age: You must over 18 years and under 52 years of age at re-enlistment.
+Age: You must be over 18 years and under 52 years of age at re-enlistment.

 Background: You must have served for at least three years on a previous engagement in any Arm or Service, including Army Reserve, RAF Auxiliary and RN Reserve.

 Gap since leaving Service: You should have less than a six year gap for all ranks and up to ten years gap for those that previously held the rank of substantive Cpl or above from your previous service and re-enlistment (unless you have completed other forms of comparable service).

 Fitness eligibility: You must be medically fit and have a Body Mass Index below 32.